LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 - Firing is an atomic process
 - Schedule can be determined completely at compile-time
 - Steps:
-    1. Establish relative execution rates (solving a system of linar blancing equations)
+    1. Establish relative execution rates (solving a system of linear balancing equations)
     2. Determine periodic schedule by simulating system for a single round